therakib7/propovoice/README.txt

 👉 [Documentation](https://propovoice.com/docs) 👈

+<p>🚀 <a href="https://propovoice.com">propovoice.com</a> | 📚 <a href="https://propovoice.com/docs">Knowledge base</a> | 🏆 <a href="https://propovoice.com/pricing/">Get Pro</a></p>

 Propovoice CRM is a client relationship management solution for small, mid-level service agencies and freelancers.
 It will help you manage your key business process - nurturing clients, creating project quotation/estimation, and invoice on a single self-hosted web platform.
 Propovoice's vision is to make a complete and easier solution that will facilitate managing service agency leads, selling, billing, accounting, and managing projects.

 == The features: ==
 == 🏆 Business Profile ==
 You can easily create a business profile with the basic information and branding asset of your business.
-With P[ropovoice, managing service selling and billing of your business are simple and seamless.
+With Propovoice, managing service selling and billing of your business are simple and seamless.

 == 🏆 Add Clients ==
 You can add a client to send him project estimates and invoices.
 You can input your client's contact information ( name, email, phone number, region, address, etc) while adding a client so that you can communicate with your clients easily whenever needed.
 It’s the first step of a long journey to build a good relationship with your clients.